 Step 4: Design Your Emails and Craft Their Copy

 The next step is to design your emails and develop the copy for the campaign.
 Create one email for each segment you're trying to reawaken.
-You can either send the same email to each segment, or if you've decided to segment more granularly using other variables in addition to just age, you can choose to cater the content/offer and copy within that email to the interests of that particular segment of contacts .
-The one key component you can't afford to ignore is that you should be o ffering something your unengaged contacts will think is highly valuable.
-Consider this to be your last chance to engage these stale contacts before you cut them loose.
-And u ltimately, your goal is to try to get them to interact with the message.
-A good method for choosing the content/offer to include in your emails is to analyze the performance of past email sends , and choose something that you know already performs well.
+You can either send the same email to each segment, or if you've decided to segment more granularly using other variables in addition to just age, you can choose to cater the content/offer and copy within that email to the interests of that particular segment of contacts.

-Engagement is critical, because it's a metric used by email providers to evalute whether or not to deliver email into an inbox.
+Engagement is critical, because it's a metric used by email providers to evaluate whether or not to deliver email into an inbox.
 They’re actually looking at what subscribers are doing; for example, in the Gmail client, how many people archived your email without reading it?
 If they did open it, did they spend time reading it?
 Actions, like clicking "Reply," signal positive engagement to email services, and strengthen your sender reputation as a result.

 Step 5: Systematically Send Your Emails

 Once you have your segments and emails prepared, start by sending your email to the youngest segment.
-Wait 24 hours, and then check your success metrics .
-These include: (1) bounce rate (2) complaint rate and (3) click and opens rates .
+Wait 24 hours, and then check your success metrics.
+These include: (1) bounce rate (2) complaint rate and (3) click and opens rates.
 If all of these numbers look healthy, proceed to send the email to your next segment.
 Repeat this process until the numbers start to look dicey.

 You're probably wondering, "What qualifies as dicey?"
 Here is a rundown of what you should be keeping an eye out for: